Starbucks expands Chinese order services to multiple Alibaba apps

 Customers have since 2018 been able to order deliveries via Alibaba's food delivery app Ele.me under a partnership signed that year, which at the time marked the first time Starbucks Corp offered a formal online delivery service in China.

-Its online push contrasts with the declining fortunes of local rival Luckin Coffee Inc whose store numbers outnumbered Starbucks in China earlier this year until a setback caused by a fraud scandal.
+Its online push contrasts with the declining fortunes of local rival Luckin Coffee, whose store numbers outnumbered Starbucks in China earlier this year until a setback caused by a fraud scandal.

 In May, Starbucks launched a mini-programme with Alibaba's rival Tencent Holdings on its chat app WeChat, allowing access to Starbucks' membership rights and delivery services.